 The gumwall tires are Panaracer Col de la Vie 650B x 38mm.

-The wheels were built up with a dynamo hub in the front, the cables for the lighting routed using this method
+The wheels were built up with a dynamo hub in the front, the cables for the lighting routed using this method.

 The rear wheel was built around a Sturmey Archer 3-speed hub.
 The Buena Vista's horizontal dropouts allow it to be set up either with a derailleur, internally geared hub, or single speed drivetrain.
 B shares my dislike of many-geared hubs, but did not want a derailleur on a mostly-urban bike that would spend much of its life outdoors.
 She considered single speed initially, but eventually settled on 3 speeds.
 I think this was a good choice, considering how she intends to use the bike.
 In my experience, 3-speed hubs are efficient and keep the weight down, while still offering some gearing versatility.